SergeySeroshtan/csv-scripts/readme.md

 * `path` - the path to file.
 * `records` - the list of records to be saved.
-* `charset` - the charset for file, by default it's UTF-8.
+* `charset` - the charset for file, default: UTF-8.
 * `fieldSeparator` - the separator for fields, default: comma.
 * `fieldQualifier` - the qualifier for fields, default: double-quote.